sararg-dev/sararg-dev/README.md

 * I share my personal projects and progress in this exciting field! 😃
 * My mission is to continue learning and improving with the goal of creating software that meets people's needs! 🎯
-* Recently graduated in Web Application Development, excited to start my career in Ireland and improve my English! 🍀
+* Seeking an opportunity to grow professionally and learn from great programmers! 💪
 <br><br>
 <h2>
   Skills